NOTICE OF PRIVACY PRACTICES

 Uses and Disclosures

-The hospital may use and disclose your health information for the following purposes without your express consent or authorization.
+The hospital and clinic may use and disclose your health information for the following purposes without your express consent or authorization.

 Treatment.
 Your health information may be used by staff members or disclosed to other health care professionals for the purpose of evaluating your health, diagnosing medical conditions, and providing treatment.
 For example, results of laboratory tests and procedures will be available in your medical record to all health professionals who may provide treatment or who may be consulted by staff members.
 We also may disclose your medical information to health care facilities if you need to be transferred from the Hospital to another hospital, nursing home, home health provider or rehabilitation center.
 We may also disclose your medical information to people outside the Hospital who are involved in your care after you leave the Hospital such as family members or pharmacists.